Our Therapists

 As a Christian, I recognize the power of faith in anyone’s life and relationships.
 Although I am not a Christian Counselor, I love the opportunity to incorporate faith into the therapeutic process when applicable.
 I have seen firsthand the transformative power of faith in and out of the therapy room, and would be happy to walk that path with you as well.
 However, if you are not a person of any particular faith or don’t see that as a part of your journey, I’m always desiring to meet you where you’re at in life.

 Dr. Stanford is a certified service provider for Twogether in Texas, a trained facilitator of the Prevention and Relationship Enhancement Program (PREP), and a certified provider of Discernment Counseling.
 Dr. Stanford also has training in couples therapy, sex therapy, sexual abuse and trauma, and play therapy.
+He has been educated in the following therapy models: Solution-Focused Brief Therapy, Internal Family Systems, Narrative Therapy, and Structural Family Therapy.
 Dr. Stanford has interned at the Brief Therapy Institute in Fort Lauderdale, the Center for Couples and Family Therapy at Florida State University, Healing Transitions: Creative Counseling for Children and Families, Inc., and S.U.P.E.R.B., an anti-bullying program.
 Dr. Stanford has conducted research on romantic relationships, specializing in the effects and aftermath of infidelity.
 Dr. Stanford is also a clinical fellow of the American Association for Marriage and Family Therapy (AAMFT) and a former Member at Large on the Board of Directors for the Texas Association for Marriage and Family Therapy (TAMFT).

 Megan Pardy, M.S., LMFT